 The Sony Smart Watch 2 is coming.
 Sony promises.
 While we wait, we’ve been hands-on, and found that its best feature so far is something that the Samsung Galaxy Gear competitor can never have.

-The Sony SmartWatch 2 is the third official smart watch from Sony, and they’ve promised to make this one suck as little as possible.
 Today I came across a very nifty note taking app which works fantastically on our Sony Xperia Z Ultras.
 The app is called Papyrus - Natural Note Taking and is designed with devices with active styluses in mind such as the Samsung Galaxy Note series.
 So just how well does it work with the Sony Xperia Z Ultra?
 Although the Ultra doesn't have a dedicated active stylus, what I discovered left me extremely impressed...

 The Sony Xperia Z Ultra brought Sony into the realm of large-screen phones unlike any before it.
 Sony was no stranger to above average displays in its Xperia line, but most of the devices were still soundly in the phone category.
 When it came to the genre-blurring devices of the phone-meets-tablet category, Sony did not have much experience.
 That all changed with the introduction of the Sony Xperia Z Ultra.